blackchip-org/scan/README.md

 ```

 Now the integer rule can be updated to include a digit separator.
 The digit
-class is mandatory but the digit separator is optional so only the digit
+class is mandatory but the digit separator is optional so only the digit class
-class is found in the constructor, but the digit separator can be included
+is found in the constructor.
+The digit separator can be configured with a
-with a chaining function:
+chaining function:

 ```go
 type IntRule2 struct {